dystcz/mediathor/README.md

     - [ ] Automatic `with` and `height` as `Media` custom properties
     - [ ] `MediaController`

-Everything is configurable via in `config/mediathor.php`
+Everything is configurable in `config/mediathor.php`

 ## Usage